-For all Windows Versions using OpenMP the Microsoft Visual C++ 2010 runtime must be installed (start search in your favorite search engine by typing in
+For all Windows Versions using OpenMP the Microsoft Visual C++ 2013 runtime must be installed (start search in your favorite search engine by typing in

-"Microsoft Visual C++ 2010 Redistributable Package (x64)" for Windows 64 bit and "Microsoft Visual C++ 2010 Redistributable Package (x86)" for Windows 32 bit or go to Microsoft's download page and type in the respective search topics).
+"Microsoft Visual C++ 2013 Redistributable Package (x64)" for Windows 64 bit and

+"Microsoft Visual C++ 2013 Redistributable Package (x86)" for Windows 32 bit or go to Microsoft's download page and type in the respective search topics).
 Parallel installation should be possible as well.
+For versions before 9.08.03, the redistributables for Visual C++ 2010 must be installed instead.